 Today I have a guest post from Ryan Hurst of Gold Medal Bodies.
-Ryan got in touch with me a while ago and we naturally clicked by virtue of sharing similar methods and ideas.
+Ryan got in touch with me a while ago.
+We naturally clicked by virtue of sharing similar methods and ideas.
 Since I always harp on the awesomeness of bodyweight skills, I’ve been wanting to give headway on how to handstand.
 But since I’m not a pro, I had to get some outside help.
 Ryan did a fantastic job with this tutorial and made a great video to go along with the post.
-Make sure you watch it as it illustrates the concepts he details.
+Make sure you check it out.

 Hi, I’m Ryan from Gold Medal Bodies.

 Anthony, being the super cool guy he is, asked me to give you guys a nice starting program for hitting handstands.
 For those of you who don’t know me, I have a thing for being upside down and helping people get strong with various gymnastic type movements.